Fact-checked by the ZeroinDaily editorial team

 Your desk lamp should complement, not compete with, your monitor brightness.
 A general rule: match your monitor’s brightness to your desk lamp output so neither dominates.
 The U.S. Department of Energy’s lighting guidance notes that contrast ratios above 10:1 between a screen and its immediate surroundings significantly increase visual fatigue over sessions longer than one hour.

-If you use AI productivity tools during long sessions — a growing trend documented by AI tools saving small businesses time in 2026 — good ambient lighting becomes even more critical as screen time increases.
+If you use AI productivity tools during long sessions, a growing trend documented by AI tools saving small businesses time in 2026, good ambient lighting becomes even more critical as screen time increases.

-Key Takeaway: Positioning your lamp at a 30-degree downward angle to the side of your monitor, rather than behind or in front of it, eliminates the majority of glare-related fatigue.
+Positioning your lamp at a 30-degree downward angle to the side of your monitor, rather than behind or in front of it, eliminates the majority of glare-related fatigue.
 Per the U.S. Department of Energy, contrast ratios above 10:1 between screen and surroundings measurably increase eye strain.

 Does Blue Light from Desk Lamps Actually Cause Eye Strain?